-Figure 4 plots this percentage per hop for each of the pseudoscientific topics explored.
+Figure 5 plots this percentage per hop for each of the pseudoscientific topics explored.
 Looking at the percentage of pseudoscientific videos encountered by each user profile in all the random walks of each pseudoscientific topic, we highlight some interesting findings.
-For all topics, the amount of pseudoscientific content being suggested to the Pseudoscience profile after five hops is higher than the Science profile (see Fig. 4).
-In particular, the portion of unique pseudoscientific videos encountered by the Pseudoscience profile after five hops is 2.1%, 3.6%, 2.8\%, and 7.1\% for COVID-19, Anti-vaccination, Anti-mask, and Flat Earth, respectively, while for the Science profile, it is 0.8%, 1.9%, 0.0%, and 3.1%.
+For all topics, the amount of pseudoscientific content being suggested to the Pseudoscience profile after five hops is higher than the Science profile (see Fig. 5).
+In particular, the portion of unique pseudoscientific videos encountered by the Pseudoscience profile after five hops is 2.1%, 3.6%, 2.8%, and 7.1% for COVID-19, Anti-vaccination, Anti-mask, and Flat Earth, respectively, while for the Science profile, it is 0.8%, 1.9%, 0.0%, and 3.1%.
 We also validate the statistical significance of the differences in the portion of pseudoscientific content suggested to the Pseudoscience profile compared to the Science profile for Anti-vaccination, Anti-mask, and Flat Earth, via the Fisher's Exact test (p < 0.05).

 Lastly, we find that for more traditional pseudoscientific topics like Flat Earth, YouTube suggests more pseudoscientific content to all types of users, except the YouTube Data API, compared to the other three more recent pseudoscientific topics.
-Using Fisher's exact test, we confirm that this difference
+Using Fisher's exact test, we confirm that this difference between Flat Earth and COVID-19 is statistically significant for all types of users (p < 0.05), while for Anti-mask this holds for the Science profile and the no profile (browser), and for Antivaccination this holds for the Pseudoscience profile and the no profile (browser).
+This is another indication that YouTube has taken measures to counter the spread of pseudoscientific misinformation related to important topics like the COVID-19 pandemic.

-Figure 4: Percentage of unique pseudoscientific videos that the random walker encounters at hop k per user profile.
+Figure 5: Percentage of unique pseudoscientific videos that the random walker encounters at hop k per user profile (December 2020).